 Dear New Insurance Company,

-His doctor knows that once we finally found the right medication that for the first time my son began to speak in sentences.
+His doctor knows that once we finally found the right medication that for the first time, my son began to speak in sentences.
 She knows I finally I heard the words, “I love you.”
 She knows that the right medication caused his self-injurious and aggressive behaviors to lessen.
 She knows that he finally began to eat again.
 She knows that he began to progress rapidly in his speech and ABA therapy.
-She knows that for the first time my son was able to sit in my lap and listen to a story.
+She knows that for the first time, my son was able to sit in my lap and listen to a story.
 She knows that the right medication brought my son back to me.
-You couldn’t possibly know any of this because if you did there is no way you could look me or my son in the eyes and tell us you were not going to cover this medication.
+You couldn’t possibly know any of this because if you did, there is no way you could look my son or me in the eyes and tell us you were not going to cover this medication.
 His link to life.

 I feel like you try to make things so difficult so that I’ll just go away.
 I am an Autism Mama.
 I am going nowhere.

 Autism doesn’t come with a manual.
 It comes with a parent who never gives up. – Kelly Magro